ndelnano/send_songs/README.md

 # Send Songs

+### How to create and deploy this application
+These details are a work in progress, but upon project completion will look like the following:
+  1. Configure Spotify developer application
+  2. Configure Facebook Messenger bot page and webhook
+  3. Run terraform

 ### Milestones and TODO (in order of priority)
 - [x] 1-1 user song sharing
 - [ ] Terraform configuration -- still working out some kinks